 Ed.
-Note — The following is a reprint of a Sunday Facebook post by Florida campaign consultant and entrepreneur Joe Clements.
+Note — The following is a reprint of a Facebook post by Florida campaign consultant and entrepreneur Joe Clements.
 Clements wrote the post in memoriam of Air Force Staff Sergeant Carl Enis, a Tallahassee resident and husband of lobbyist Angela Drzewiecki.
-Enis was killed in a helicopter crash in Iraq late Thursday along with six other servicemen.
-News of Enis’ death made the front page of the Tallahassee Democrat on Saturday.
+Enis was killed in a helicopter crash in Iraq last year along with six other servicemen.
+News of Enis’ death made the front page of the Tallahassee Democrat in 2020.

 The trip would have been an adventure and the business would have been successful.